ZgzInfinity/OutRun/README.md

 # Introduction

 This is an open source **Out Run** remake project.
-This new version.
 This new version has been inspired by its earlier versions, which correspond to the 1986 arcade machine version and the 1991 Sega Mega Drive version.

 # Outstanding features